amdp/cooperacynuxt/etc/learningGame/Level 3 - Third Final Challenge.md

 ![Image](/assets/image/github/image3.png)

-### FINAL CHALLENGE LEVEL THREE: VUE COMPONENTS AND A NEW COOPERACY PROJECT
+### FINAL CHALLENGE LEVEL THREE: VUE COMPONENTS AND A NEW COOPERACY COOPERATION

 Very well!!
 The rest of Vue you must learn should be learnt by doing.
 We just need one final step: components.
-At the same time, in Cooperacy we have some projects in the home page that are general, while you can see, if you log in, YOUR created and archived projects.
+At the same time, in Cooperacy we have some cooperations in the home page that are general, while you can see, if you log in, YOUR created and archived cooperations.
-So let's create our first Cooperacy project.
-Login and click on "add a new project" link.
+So let's create our first Cooperacy cooperation.
+Login and click on "add a new cooperation" link.